Methodist College seeks to maintain a safe and healthy environment for faculty, staff, and students.

 Harassment and retaliation are contrary to the values of Methodist College, and it is the policy of the College to provide a workplace and learning environment free from unlawful and improper harassment by management, employees, students or any other third parties.
 Preventing harassment and retaliation, as well as other disrespectful conduct, is the responsibility of all members of the Methodist College community.

 Harassment is considered a serious act of misconduct and will subject the perpetrator to corrective action, which may include without limitation mandatory counseling, or disciplinary action, which could include without limitation, suspension without pay or termination or expulsion.
 Similarly, Methodist College may modify or terminate its relationships with clients and vendors when their representatives engage in harassment in violation of this policy.

 Violations of this policy must be reported as soon as possible to designated personnel as stated in this policy.
 Every effort will be made to respond to reports of perceived prohibited conduct ("Concerns") in an adequate, reliable, impartial and timely manner.
-The College may also have an obligation to respond to sexual harassment that initially occurred off College grounds when the conduct could create a hostile environment on campus.
-If anyone feels that the College has not met its obligations under this policy, that person should contact the Chief Operating Officer, Title IX Coordinator:
+The College may also have an obligation to respond to sexual harassment that initially occurred off College grounds when the conduct in an educational program or activity.
+If anyone feels that the College has not met its obligations under this policy, that person should contact the college's Title IX Coordinator: